SeaOfNodes/Simple/chapter06/README.md

 * But the `Region` node will have one of its inputs as "~ctrl".
 This will be seen by the `Phi` which then replaces itself with the live input.
 So each `Phi` just dies and is replaced.
 * Finally, at the end, when the `Region` node is peep-holed, we see that it has only one live input, and thus not needed anymore.
-* The peep-hole of the `Region` node is triggered by the nodes that see it as input, i.e. `Return`, `If` or another `Region`.

 ## Discussion of `Region` and `Phi`

 One of the invariants we need to maintain is that the for each control input to a `Region`, there must be a corresponding `Phi` associated with the region.
 Thus, if a `Region` loses a control input the corresponding `Phi` must be deleted.
+Conversely, we cannot collapse a Region until it has no dependent Phis.

 When processing `If` we do not remove control inputs to a `Region`, instead the dead control input is simply set to `Constant(~ctrl)`.
 The peep-hole logic in a `Phi` notices this and replaces itself with the live input.
-This means that the `Region` can have dead control inputs for which there are no corresponding `Phi`s, breaking the invariant.
+This means that the `Region` can have dead control inputs for which there are no corresponding `Phi`s, breaking the invariant, but the `Region` is deleted soon after.

-While not an issue yet, because the `Region` gets deleted once it has only one live input, this will become an issue when we start parsing loops in the next chapter, where a `Region` could have more than two control inputs.
-At that point we will need additional maintenance logic to keep the list of `Phi`s consistent with the list of control inputs in a `Region`.